step-security/harden-runner/README.md

 ## How does it work?

+### GitHub-Hosted Runners

 For GitHub-hosted runners, Harden-Runner GitHub Action downloads and installs the StepSecurity Agent.

 - The code to monitor file, process, and network activity is in the Agent.
 - The agent is written in Go and is open source at https://github.com/step-security/agent
 - The agent's build is reproducible.
 You can view the steps to reproduce the build [here](http://app.stepsecurity.io/github/step-security/agent/releases/latest)

+### Actions Runner Controller (ARC) Runners

+- ARC Harden Runner uses eBPF
+- You can find more details in this blog: https://www.stepsecurity.io/blog/secure-your-actions-runner-controller-arc-environment-using-stepsecurity
+- ARC Harden Runner is NOT open source.

+## Limitations

-## Limitations for GitHub-Hosted Runners
+### GitHub-Hosted Runners

 1. Only Ubuntu VM is supported.
 Windows and MacOS GitHub-hosted runners are not supported.
 There is a discussion about that [here](https://github.com/step-security/harden-runner/discussions/121).
 2. Harden-Runner is not supported when [job is run in a container](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container) as it needs sudo access on the Ubuntu VM to run.
 It can be used to monitor jobs that use containers to run steps.
 The limitation is if the entire job is run in a container.
 That is not common for GitHub Actions workflows, as most of them run directly on `ubuntu-latest`.
+Note: This is not a limitation for ARC Harden Runner.
+With ARC Harden Runner, you can monitor jobs that run in a container.

+### Actions Runner Controller (ARC) Runners

+1. Since ARC Harden Runner uses eBPF, only Linux jobs are supported.
+Windows jobs are not supported.